 But I also found this 6-in-1 Deluxe Cake Stand.
 Not only does it serve as a trifle bowl but also a punch bowl, veggie tray, cake stand, salad bowl, and serving platter.
 I don’t have this particular bowl, but I think it looks pretty cool, not to mention practical.

-GF Chocolate Trifle
+Gluten-Free Chocolate Trifle

-When the cake is completely cool, tear into bite-size pieces and cover the bottom of the trifle bowl.
+When the cake is completely cool, tear it into bite-size pieces and cover the bottom of the trifle bowl.

 Next, cover the pieces of cake with a layer of chocolate pudding.
 I used a prepared pudding that does not contain corn, however, you can use a gluten-free box mix of pudding if you wish.
 Then, add a layer of whipped cream.